nlamblin/GestionSalleSport/readme.md

     MAIL_PASSWORD=null
     MAIL_ENCRYPTION=null

 The database script of the external group is stored into `/baseExterne.sql`.
 Into Postgres, external database name must be `M1_BASE_EXTERNE`.
+If you need to change the default configuration to change password for example, it is into `/config/database.php` -> `pgsql_externe`

 Finally, execute both following commands :